 Underage DWI Penalties in Denton

 Regardless of whether a minor has been charged with DUI or DWI, he or she is subject to automatic suspension of his or her driver’s license.
 Alleged offenders only have 15 days to request an Administrative License Revocation (ALR) hearing to contest any suspension.

 The length of time that a license will be suspended varies by whether he or she has been previously convicted and whether he or she submitted to testing of his breath, blood, or urine:

-- Refusal to Provide Specimen, First Offense — Driver’s license suspended for minimum of 180 days
+- Refusal to Provide Specimen, First Offense — Driver’s license suspended for a minimum of 180 days

-- Refusal to Provide Specimen, Second or Subsequent Offense — Driver’s license suspended for minimum of two years
+- Refusal to Provide Specimen, Second or Subsequent Offense — Driver’s license suspended for a minimum of two years

-- Provided Specimen, First Offense — Driver’s license suspended for minimum of 60 days
+- Provided Specimen, First Offense — Driver’s license suspended for a minimum of 60 days

 - Provided Specimen, Second Offense — Driver’s license suspended for minimum of 120 days